stampedai/handbook/Operations Documents/Effective Meetings.md

 ### Meetings happen in regular hours

-All team members should make themselves available for face-to-face meetings between 10:30am-1:00p Pacific Time, as long as they are scheduled at least 24 hours in advance.
+All team members should make themselves available for face-to-face meetings between 10:30am-1:00p Eastern Time, as long as they are scheduled at least 24 hours in advance.
 If a meeting needs to happen outside of these hours, the meeting organizer should scheduled it a week in advance.

 ### Meetings should have a video option